 Spiral II (1982) Piet Killaars

-This spatial sculpture by Piet Killaars, Spiral II called, consists of curved V-shapes, which are pushed together into a round shape, in a not completely closed circle.
-He often worked with abstract forms that seem to have an organic aspect.
-According to Killaars nature is a machine and by repeating various geometric elements, he creates a movement that represents growth and development.
+This spatial sculpture by Piet Killaars, Spiral II called, consists of curved V-shapes, which are interlocked into a round shape, in an incompletely closed circle.
+He often worked with abstract forms, which seem to have an organic aspect to them.
+According to Killaars, nature is a machine and by repeating different geometric elements he creates a movement that represents growth and development.
 The growth process in nature would take place according to a code.
-Killaars gives its vision of that code by displaying forms that seem to be going through a growth process.
-The statue was commissioned by the Municipality of Rotterdam in collaboration with the retailers' association for the Boulevard-Zuid shopping promenade, but later moved when it was packed too much by flower boxes, posts and other street furniture.
+Killaars gives his vision on that code by depicting shapes that seem to be undergoing a growth process.
+The statue was commissioned by the Municipality of Rotterdam in collaboration with the retailers' association for the Boulevard-Zuid shopping promenade, but later moved when it became too packed up by flower boxes, posts and other street furniture.

-Piet Killaars (Tegelen, 1922 - Maastricht, 2015) has been active as a sculptor since the 1950s.
-From the sixties onwards, he gradually became more abstract, but despite this abstraction his images had a recognizable element.
+Piet Killaars (Tegelen, 1922 - Maastricht, 2015) has been active as a sculptor since the XNUMXs.
+From the sixties on, he gradually worked more and more abstractly, but despite this abstraction, his images have a recognizable element.
 They lean against the figurative, because the geometric shapes used have something familiar and natural.
-According to Killaars, nature is a machine and by repeating various geometric elements, he creates a movement that represents growth and development.
+According to Killaars, nature is a machine and by repeating different geometric elements, he creates a movement that represents growth and development.